You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

 Now, fast forward to the time after Jesus’ ascension.

-John actively preached about Jesus in various places.
-But his enemies wanted him to stop (Ellen White, The Sanctified 70.3).
+John actively preached about Him in various places.
+But his enemies wanted him to stop 3.

-Yet, John continued preaching.
-His opponents couldn’t help but be amazed by his “testimony of power.”
-He had “great zeal and success” (Ellen White, The Sanctified Life 70.1).
+Yet, John wasn’t harmed and thus continued preaching.
+His opponents couldn’t help but be amazed by his “testimony of power” because he had “great zeal and success” 6.

 But it didn’t change the emperor’s mind.
-He had John exiled at the isle of Patmos (Revelation 1:9, ESV).
+He had John exiled to the isle of Patmos (Revelation 1:9).

 Can you imagine yourself in this lonely place and situation?
 Would you survive?

-Yet, God did not abandon him.
-In fact, it became a blessing (Ellen White, The Acts of the Apostles 571.1).
+But God did not abandon him.
+In fact, it became a blessing 7.

 John learned about the “events that would take place in the closing scenes of this earth’s history.”